The 2023 Nonprofit Sector Conferences You Don’t Want to Miss

 Dec.
 4-6 | Baltimore

 Finally, NonProfit PRO’s signature event, NonProfit POWER, returns.
-After multiple years in the brand’s home base of Philadelphia, the hosted-buyer conference will head to Baltimore for 2023.
+After multiple years in the brand’s home base of Philadelphia, the hosted-buyer conference will head to Baltimore in 2023.
 The event is a free, all-inclusive experience for qualified attendees.
-Applications are not yet being accepted for 2023, but check back soon for more information.
+NonProfit PRO is now fielding inquiries from senior nonprofit executives at midsize and large nonprofit organizations who are interested in attending.
+Please fill out NonProfit POWER's form to express your interest in attending.

 While we’re preparing for this year’s event, take a peek at 2022’s agenda, as well as our team’s coverage of last year’s event: